ICT4D and the Global Network Transformation

 What is Robotic Consciousness?

-Another is simulating the future and plotting strategy.
-Can the system predict the dimensions of causal relationships.
-If it recognizes the cat, can it predict what its next actions might be, including crossing into the street.
+Another issue to determine consciousness is simulating the future and plotting strategy.
+Can the system predict the dimensions of causal relationships?
+If it recognizes the cat on the side of the road, can it predict what its next actions might be, including crossing into the street.
 Finally can it sense and ask “What if?”
-From that can it develop sufficient scenarios that extrapolate into the future?
+From that, can it develop sufficient scenarios that extrapolate into the future?
 And develop strategies for obtaining that future outcome?

 Kaku and the Singularity

 Lastly, Kaku was intrigued with the concept of “singularity.”
-He traces this idea to his area of expertise, relativistic physics, where the singularity represents a point of extreme gravity, where nothing can escape, not even light.
+He traces this idea to his area of expertise, relativistic physics.
+Singularity represents a point of extreme gravity, where nothing can escape, not even light.
 “Singularity” was popularized by the mathematician and computer scientist Vernor Vinge in his 1993 essay “The Coming Technological Singularity.”
 Vinge argued that the creation of superintelligent AI would surpass human intellectual capacity and mark the end of the human era.
 The term has since been used by enthusiasts such as Ray Kurzweil, who believes that the exponential growth of Moore’s Law will deliver the needed computing power for the singularity around 2045.
-He believes that humans will eventually merge with machines, leading to a profound transformation of society.
+He believes that humans will eventually merge with machines, leading to a profound transformation of humans and society.

 Kaku is cautious and conservative about the more extreme predictions of the singularity, particularly those that suggest a rapid and uncontrollable explosion of superintelligent machines.
 He acknowledges that while computing power is growing exponentially, he doubts the trend will continue.
 There are also significant challenges to achieving true artificial general intelligence (AGI).
 He argues that replicating or surpassing human intelligence involves more than just increasing computational power.